technik-gegg/OctoPrint-Smuff/README.md

     G1 X0 Y0 F15000			; move to change position
     M83				; set extruder to relative mode (important) ;-------------------------------------------
-    ; Next up is the Marlin 2.0 MMU Ramming Sequence
+    ; Next up is the (slightly modified) Marlin 2.0
-    ; which I shamlessly nicked from Marlin.
+    ; MMU Ramming Sequence which I've shamlessly nicked ; from the Marlin 2.0 firmware.
     ;
     ; I don't know who wrote this sequence but hats off to ; you Sir, for your enourmus effort and patience composing